myselfsagar15/2025_ia651_juttu_bangera/README.md

 ## Methodology

 ### Preprocessing
-- Normalization using `StandardScaler` and `MinMaxScaler`
+- Normalization: Standardization of Amount using StandardScaler and MinMaxScaler to ensure that all features are on the same scale for better performance.
-- Feature selection based on variance and correlation
+- Feature Selection: Selection of key features based on variance and correlation, focusing on features with high variance that can provide more discriminative power.
-- Dimensionality reduction using **UMAP** for better separability of anomalies in 2D space
+- Dimensionality Reduction: Applied UMAP (Uniform Manifold Approximation and Projection) for better separability of anomalies in a 2D space.

 ### Exploratory Data Analysis
 - Analyzed time-of-day patterns and distribution of principal components